AakLak/rs_script_stats/README.md

 ![Runescape Bot Stats Eample](https://i.imgur.com/FhPmbF7.png)
 ## Getting Started with the API

-* Sign up and adding your script [here](https://pure-woodland-47666.herokuapp.com/scripts/new/)
+* Sign up and add your script [here](https://pure-woodland-47666.herokuapp.com/scripts/new/)
 * Find your API Key and Script ID [here](https://pure-woodland-47666.herokuapp.com/users/edit/)
 * Send a POST request to upload your stats.
 We recommending sending 1 request on script end.